doneful

 Use this kitchen reset in the Free 7-Day Reset

 Kitchen Reset is Day 1 in every space plan.
 Apartment, house, studio, or shared.
-Saved progress means you can stop and start without losing your place.
+Saved progress on this device means you can stop and start without losing your place.

 Start the 7-day reset